-One of the most significant challenges that we face is that we have been taught to think with our brain.
+One of the most significant challenges we face is that we have been taught to think with our brains.
 For example, purchasing houses, cars and other goods is often an emotional decision.
 I don’t know how many homes I walked out of because “It just doesn’t feel right”.
-Many think it is a rational purchase: the right area, the right budget etc. I once read the statement “The biggest purchase you will ever make in your life (your house) is also the most irrational”.
+Many think it is a rational purchase: the right area, budget, etc. I once read the statement, “The biggest purchase you will ever make in your life (your house) is also the most irrational”.

 Mind Thinking vs intuitive decision making

 You are so trained to think with your brain that you often forget to trust your intuition and rely on “intuitive decision-making”, or “heart thinking”.

 Ultimately, ”heart thinking” is having faith in yourself and using your feelings and intuition to make your decisions.
 This way of thinking may sound “illogic”, but heart thinking is a skill you can learn.
 Imagine yourself in a dark room with only your hands to find the door.
 You know when you have found the way out when your hands touch the door handle.
 Using your feelings follows the same principle.
 You consider the options, and when an alternative feels right, you settle on it.

 Heart thinking follows the same principles.
 After analysing all the facts, you also look at how it feels.
 When it feels good, you move forward.